If you visit Prague in winter, you’ll find it at its most enchanting and atmospheric.

 One thing I’ve discovered living in Prague is that there is a truly vast range of beer available.
 The main Czech brands all produce several different beers, and there is a profusion of smaller breweries around the Czech Republic.
 The local beer Branik is now brewed at the Staropramen brewery in Prague, and other brands such as Radegast, Gambrinus and Kozel also have some great brews.

-One of the main reasons the Prague stag do has become so popular is the relative cheapness of the beer compared to elsewhere in Europe.
+One of the main reasons the Prague stag do became so popular is the relative cheapness of the beer compared to elsewhere in Europe.
 This is because of the stiffness of the competition, which has always kept prices low.
-There’s also the attraction of getting completely blotto in one of the most beautiful cities in Europe, of course.

 When you visit bars in Prague, the etiquette is to find yourself a seat, then the bartender will come to you.
 He/she will return at intervals, adding each drink to your tab, which you pay when you leave.